-&lt;sup>23 Transport Scotland, Scotland's Road Safety Framework to 2030 - Draft public consultation, 2020, https://www.transport.gov.scot/consultation/scotlands-road-safety-framework-to-2030-draft-public-consultation/ on roads with 30mph limits (typically urban or suburban roads).
+Rationale for Intervention - As set out in Scotland's Draft Road Safety Framework to 2030 almost half of serious injuries (43%), and 82% of serious pedestrian casualties occur on roads with 30mph limits (typically urban or suburban roads).
 Furthermore, evidence suggests that accident survival rates are between about one and five times higher when a pedestrian is hit by a car driving at 20mph, compared to 30mph.
 Whilst it is perhaps obvious that pedestrians and cyclists are particularly vulnerable in higher speed impacts, lower speeds also benefit car and vehicle occupant safety.